nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

 ### Subsection title ###

-The subsection title **MUST** be "Recent Acute Medication".
+The subsection title **SHALL** be "Recent Acute Medication".

 ### Date filter ###

-The provider **MUST** include all acute medication whose `Start Date` (the date the prescription is expected to start) is greater than the current date minus 365 days.
+The provider **SHALL** include all acute medication whose `Start Date` (the date the prescription is expected to start) is greater than the current date minus 365 days.
-All relevant records **MUST** be returned.
+All relevant records **SHALL** be returned.

 ### Subsection content banner ###